-The constant undercurrent of noise in the bullpen drops away, and she notes it distantly, but these reports aren't going to write themselves, and she has yet to learn the secret of foisting paperwork off without feeling incredibly guilty.
-When her ears don't pick up the office chatter resuming, she glances up to see the Captain leaning on the door frame of his office, arms crossed.
-All eyes are on her, and Maka fights the urge to redden as her chair scrapes away from her desk.
-She holds her head high and ignores the chatter that's started back up, most of it directed at her.
+The constant undercurrent of noise in the bullpen drops away suddenly.
+Maka notes it distantly, but her eyes stay focused on her desk.
+These reports aren't going to write themselves, and she has yet to learn the secret of foisting paperwork off on one of the rookies without feeling incredibly guilty about it.
+When her ears don't pick up the office chatter resuming, she finally glances up to see the captain leaning on the door frame of his office, arms crossed and eyes laser focused on her.
+Maka fights the urge to redden as her chair scrapes away from her desk.
+She holds her head high, ignoring the curious gazes of her colleagues and the chatter that's started back up as she makes her way to the office.

-Captain Death the Kid is already seated; as usual, he's impeccably groomed and infuriatingly composed.
+Captain Death the Kid is already seated behind his desk, impeccably groomed and infuriatingly composed as usual.
 He motions casually, gold eyes fixed on the pile of papers in front of him.

-"Sit."
-It isn't a request, and Maka self-consciously brushes at the wrinkles in her button-down that she can't ever seem to really get rid of, no matter how much time she spends with an iron.
-She's pretty sure that she knows what this little meeting is going to be about, and she's hoping her captain hasn't notice the coffee stain she'd missed on her slacks.
-He might be one of the youngest police captain's in the history of the Death city PD, and his father might be the mayor, but Maka knows from experience that Kid's position had nothing to do with nepotism and everything to do with the fact that he could be one scary motherfucker.
-He's glaring at her over the papers now, and Maka straightens her spine.
+It isn't a request, and Maka self-consciously brushes at the persistent wrinkles in her button-down as she takes a seat.
+No matter how much time she spends with an iron, she's never been able to get rid of them.
+She's pretty sure that she knows what this little meeting is going to be about, and she's hoping her captain hasn't noticed the coffee stain she'd missed on her slacks, too.
+He might be one of the youngest police captains in the history of the Death City PD, and his father might be the mayor, but Maka knows from experience that Kid's position has nothing to do with nepotism and everything to do with the fact that he's one scary motherfucker when he wants to be.
+He glares at her over the papers, and Maka straightens her spine.

 "Albarn."
 He sighs, one hand rubbing the bridge of his nose.
 "Maka.
 Look.
 We can't keep having these kinds of blemishes on our precinct's record.
 You're out of control."